Nigel Lawson

-Lawson was a backbencher from 1989 until he retired in 1992, and sat in the House of Lords from 1992 to his retirement on 31 December 2022.
-He has remained active in politics as President of Conservatives for Britain, a campaign for Britain to leave the European Union, and is a prominent critic of the European Union.
-He also served as chairman of The Global Warming Policy Foundation think tank, and was an active supporter of Vote Leave.
+Lawson was a backbencher from 1989 until he retired in 1992 and sat in the House of Lords from 1992 to his further retirement in 2022.
+He remained active in politics as the president of Conservatives for Britain, a campaign for Britain to leave the European Union, and was a prominent critic of the EU.
+He also founded the think tank the Global Warming Policy Foundation and appointed himself chairman, and was an active supporter of Vote Leave.

-Lawson is the father of six children, including Nigella Lawson, a food writer and celebrity cook, Dominic Lawson, a journalist, and Tom Lawson, headmaster of Eastbourne College.
+Lawson was the father of six children, including Nigella Lawson, a food writer and celebrity cook, Dominic Lawson, a journalist, and Tom Lawson, headmaster of Eastbourne College.